-In the Predecessor Period January 1, 2018 through August 13, 2018 the Company had three major purchasers of its oil and gas production that accounted for 33%, 22% and 20% of its total oil and gas sales.
-During the Successor Period August 14, 2018 through December 31, 2018, the Company had two major purchasers of its oil and gas production that accounted for 32% and 18% of its total oil and natural gas sales.
-In 2019, the Company had three major purchasers of its oil and gas production that accounted for 19%, 16% and 12% of its total oil and gas sales.
-In 2020, the Company had four major purchasers of its oil and gas production that accounted for 19%, 15%, 15% and 10% of its total oil and gas sales.
+In 2021, the Company had three major purchasers of its oil and gas production that accounted for 22%, 21%, 13% of its total oil and natural gas sales.
+In 2020, the Company had four major purchasers of its oil and natural gas production that accounted for 19%, 15%, 15% and 10% of its total oil and natural gas sales.
+In 2019, the Company had three major purchasers of its oil and natural gas production that accounted for 19%, 16% and 12% of its total oil and natural gas sales.
 The loss of any of these purchasers would not have a material adverse effect on the Company as there is an available market for its oil and natural gas production from other purchasers.